 Serendipitously, in October of 2018, the Alliance for Period Supplies scheduled the first national conference on Period Leadership in Atlanta.
 Members of Georgia STOMP attended the conference and it became a turning point for the coalition.
 With leaders from all over the country present, coalition attendees were challenged to look beyond the tax elimination issue to numerous areas of menstrual inequity.

-In summary, Georgia STOMP believes that a general lack of understanding about menstrual needs has led to inequity not just in our tax base, but in institutions and public spaces across the state.
+Georgia STOMP believes that a general lack of understanding about menstrual needs has led to inequity not just in our tax base, but in institutions and public spaces across the state.

 To combat this inequity, we are:

 - addressing period poverty and its effects on the education of women in our state’s public schools.

 - working with state, local, and county agencies to ensure menstrual products are available in adequate supply for incarcerated women and girls.